 Overview

-How does a CT scanner work?
+How does a CT scan work?

-A CT scanner works much like an x-ray.
-Your body casts a "shadow" on film when it is exposed to the x-ray, much like when you hold a flashlight up to your hand and cast a shadow on a wall.
+A CT scan works similar to an x-ray.
+The body casts a "shadow" on film when it is exposed to the x-ray, much like when you hold a flashlight up to your hand and cast a shadow on a wall.
 All of the tissue that the x-ray passes through overlap on the image, making it hard to isolate different elements.
-A CT scan works around this limitation by capturing only one very narrow "slice" of your body at a time.
-These "slices" can be viewed two-dimensionally or added back to-gether to create a three-dimensional image of an organ or body structure.
+A CT scan works around this limitation by capturing one narrow slice of your body at a time.
+Inside the CT machine, the x-ray tube circles around the patient taking pictures as it rotates.
+These slices can be viewed two-dimensionally or added back together to create a three-dimensional image of a body structure.

 What does a CT show?